Marsu4ever/Marsu4ever/README.md

 I'm currently studying at Hive Helsinki (C and C++ school).
 This github contains my school projects.

-I'm aspiring to become a software developer, who also has an interest in exploring backend.
+I'm aspiring to become a software developer, who also has an interest in exploring backend.⚙️

 ## Most Used Languages
 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Marsu4ever&layout=compact)